FICO - Your Credit Score

 All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 The original FICO score was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following in building a score:

 - Credit History - How many years have you had credit?

 - Late Payments - Do you pay your bills on time?

-- Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?